-If you are happy with your first-level description of the call flow (this means having a broad, general idea of what should be happening to the call), you have successfully completed the first part of this tutorial and you can go on to the next part, where we will delve deeper into the topic.
+Once you are satisfied with your high-level description of the call flow, which entails having a general understanding of the desired call progression, you have successfully completed the first part of this tutorial.
+You can now proceed to the next part, where we will delve deeper into the topic.